camaraproject/NumberVerification/documentation/API_documentation/API_definition.md

 Mobile Connect Verified MSISDN is defined as two service variants:

 - **Verified MSISDN Match**: in which the Mobile Operator compares the MSISDN associated with the mobile device against that provided by the SP in the service request1.
 The MSISDN can be supplied in an E164 format [5] or in a hashed form.
 Verified MSISDN Match ensures no data is shared by the Mobile Operator.
-- **Verified MSISDN Share**: in which the Mobile Operator provides the mobile device MSISDN to the SP who can then perform the check itself

 Note that the Verified MSISDN service only works for devices which have an active mobile data bearer.
 It will not work via another data connection such as WiFi.